 We currently derive a significant portion of our revenues from our subscription-based digital marketing intelligence products.
-Subscription-based products accounted for 85% of our revenues during the three months ended March 31, 2011 and the full year 2010, respectively.
+Subscription-based products accounted for 85% of our revenues during the nine months ended September 30, 2011 and the full year 2010.
 Uncertain economic conditions or other factors, such as the failure or consolidation of large financial institutions, may cause certain customers to terminate or reduce their subscriptions.
 If our customers terminate their subscriptions for our products, do not renew their subscriptions, delay renewals of their subscriptions or renew on terms less favorable to us, our revenues could decline and our business could suffer.